al1fandi/Bellabeat_Case_Study/README.md

-# Bellabeat Data Analysis Case Study
+# Bellabeat Data Analysis Project

 # Project Overview
 * Bellabeat is a small, successful company that has the potential to become a larger company in the global smart device market.